Choosing a secure password

 Make up a sentence you can easily remember.

 Now, take the first letter of each word in the sentence and include the punctuation.
-You can add extra punctuation in if you like, or turn numbers into digits for variety.
+You can add extra punctuation in if you like, or turn numbers into digits for variety and add special characters.
 The sentences would become:

 Don't write your password down